MandarGogate/av-challenge-website/docs.md

 - [Rules](/getting-started/rules.md) - the rules to which all challenge entries must adhere.

 ### Download
-- [Baseline model and Data](/download.md) - software and challenge data can be downloaded from here
+- [Baseline model and Data](/download.md) - TBA #software and challenge data can be downloaded from here

 ### Results